-Dimosthenis Oeconomidis was one of the most distinguished researchers of Greek linguistics and folklore, and in particular the linguistics and folklore of Pontus.
+Dimosthenis Oeconomides was one of the most distinguished researchers of Greek linguistics and folklore, and in particular the linguistics and folklore of Pontus.
 He was born in Argyroupolis (Tr: Gumushane), Pontus in 1858.
 His father was also born in Pontus but originated from Chios.
-Following the destruction of Chios by the Ottoman Turks in 1822, his grandfather Dimosthenis Oeconomidis was sold along with 40,000 other Greeks into the slave trade of Anatolia.
+Following the destruction of Chios by the Ottoman Turks in 1822, his grandfather Dimosthenis Oeconomides was sold along with 40,000 other Greeks into the slave trade of Anatolia.

 Pontic Greeks bought him and took him to Pontus where he worked as a financial administrator for the family which had saved him.
-This was the reason why he was named Oeconomidis; from the Greek word Economia which means economy.
+This was the reason why he was named Oeconomides; from the Greek word Economia which means economy.

-Oeconomidis had a thirst for knowledge.
+Oeconomides had a thirst for knowledge.
 His life was dedicated to research and writing and his personal motto in life was ‘the most complete biography of a man is the study of his own research'.

 Due to the family's poor financial position he walked for days with his father (three whole days) to enrol in the Trapezunta Tuition Center.
 When he graduated he entered the Phanar Greek Orthodox College also known as the Great School of the Nation (Grk: Μεγάλη του Γένους Σχολή) at Constantinople where he was under the guidance of scholar Gregory Palamas.
 Under the guidance of Palamas, Zannis and Paul Stefanovic he transferred to Munich and Leipzig where he studied Greek and Latin and the history of philosophy.
 His doctorate dissertation was ‘The phonetics of the Pontic dialect'.
 His dissertation was judged excellent by the University of Leipzig and he was awarded by the Kurt Institute.